openzipkin/brave/brave/README.md

 ```

 #### Local Usage
-Baggage fields are also `CorrelationField`s.
+Baggage fields are also `BaggageField`s.
 As long as a field is configured with
 `BaggagePropagation`, local reads and updates are possible in-process.

 You can also integrate baggage with other correlated contexts such as logging: